nuagenetworks/nuage-metroae-config/README.md

 ## Command-line Tool

-When using the MetroAE Docker container, all commands are accessed through the `metroae` command-line tool as:
+When using the MetroAE Docker container, all commands are accessed through the `metroae-config` command-line tool as:

-    metroae config ...
+    ./metroae-config ...

-If you are using the Python source obtained through Github, then any reference to `metroae config` should substitute the equivalent Python source tool:
+If you are using the Python source obtained through Github, then any reference to `metroae-config` should substitute the equivalent Python source tool:

     python metroae_config.py ...